kesfrance/ijournally/README.md

 # A command line journalling application.
 This is the sqlite implementation of my journalling app; built with Python, SQL and SQlite.

+ijournalling can be used for storing one liners, passwords or any short text, or cheats that you would like to quickly retrieve from the command line without opening a text or pdf file to see where you last wrote it.
+It's a sort of command line diary.
+Sometimes one finds a cool cheat or  a cool one liner for doing something and want to access it quickly on the command line another time without opening and looking through files.
+Then some of us have passwords for a number of portals that we just forget which password is for which portal. ijournalling is a tool for managing any of the aformetioned situations.
+Please email me @kesfrance@yahoo.com if you find any bugs or if you have any general comments.

 ####Functionalities

 1. Store dates, keyword identifiers/Title, snippets of notes via the command line